aridoza/foundational-java/functional-programming-lesson/01-lambda-expressions/README.md

 The output would be:

 `2`
 `4`
 `6`
 `8`
 `10`

 -----

 ## Independent Practice (20 min)

-For the Independent Practice, we'll take the template program below and complete the `TODO` parts commented out.
+For this independent practice, we'll take the template program below and complete the `TODO` parts commented out.
 To confirm that your results are correct, iterate through each list you create and output the results.

 **Hints:**
 - You'll need to leverage the intermediate operations `map` and `filter`.